yifeifang/cse481c/Lab-13:-Creating-Interactive-Visualizations-in-RViz-using-InteractiveMarkers.md

 ```

 To test the interaction with your InteractiveMarker, run your script alongside RViz.
-In RViz, add an InteractiveMarker display and choose the topic (`simple_marker`).
+In RViz, add an InteractiveMarker display and choose the topic (`/simple_marker/update`).
-Now you are all set to test the interaction.
+When you click on the box, you should see output in the console.

 # Triggering Continued Robot Actions though InteractiveMarkers